Aluminium–magnesium alloys

-Aluminium–magnesium alloys (AlMg) – standardised in the 5000 series – are aluminium alloys that are mainly made of aluminium and contain magnesium as the main alloy element.
+Aluminium–magnesium alloys (AlMg) are aluminium alloys that are mainly made of aluminium and contain magnesium as the main alloy element.
 Most standardised alloys also contain small additives of manganese (AlMg(Mn)).
 Pure AlMg alloys and the AlMg(Mn) alloys belong to the medium-strength, natural (not hardened by heat treatment) alloys.
 Other AlMg alloys are aluminium–magnesium–copper alloys (AlMgCu) and aluminium–magnesium–silicon alloys (AlMgSi, 6000 series).

 Applications and processing

 Discovery of aluminium–magnesium alloys dates back to late 19th century.
 AlMg alloys are among the most important aluminium alloys for construction materials.
 They get cold dwell transform, i.e., by rolling and forging and are easily weldable at Mg levels of at least 3%.
 AlMg is rarely processed through extrusion presses, as subsequent strength changes in extrusion profiles must be avoided.
 The majority of AlMg alloys are processed into rolled products as well as pipes, rods, wires and free-form or drop-forged parts.
 Parts are also processed into extrusion profiles with simple cross-sections.

 Due to the good corrosion resistance and high strength at low temperatures, AlMg is used in shipbuilding, in the construction of chemical apparatus and pipelines, and for refrigeration technology and automobiles.
 The good weldability is crucial for use in the aircraft construction, there also with additions of scandium and zirconium for better weldability.